aileencluo/aileencluo.github.io/public-philosophy.md

 -->

 <div class="subhead">Mission Statement</div>
-<p class="subdesc">Making History Alive is an ongoing public philosophy initiative that brings the history of philosophy into dialogue with contemporary issues in science, technology, and society.
+<p class="subdesc"><em>Making History Alive</em> is an ongoing public philosophy initiative that brings the history of philosophy into dialogue with contemporary issues in science, technology, and society.
 Its aim is to make philosophy’s past a living resource for understanding the present, through short essays, interviews, collaborations, and multimedia features that show how classic ideas continue to shape our intellectual and moral world.</p>

 <div class="subhead">Forthcoming Pieces</div>
 <p class="subdesc">Modular activities that translate seminar insights into public-facing workshops and after-school programs.</p>